TalDerei/PLONK-Tutorial/README.md

 ### Compile the circuit

-Naviagate to the `build` directory, and run: `circom ../../circuits/circuit.circom --sym --wasm --r1cs`
+Naviagate to the `build` directory, and run all of the following commands:

+`circom ../../circuits/circuit.circom --sym --wasm --r1cs`

-It's important to notice that by running this command it is generating two types of files:
+It's important to notice that by running this command, it compiles the circuit and generates two types of files in the process:

 --r1cs it generates the file circuit.r1cs that contains the constraints of the circuit in binary format.